 As a kid, losing a tooth is paramount to winning the grade school lottery.
 You are now a celebrity.
 Everyone offers their congratulations and a magical fairy shows up to give you money.

-Somewhere between the money-bearing pillow and the toothless school photos, losing teeth became less enchanting.
+Somewhere between the money-bearing pillow and the toothless smiles for the photographer on picture day, losing teeth became less enchanting.
 As an adult, losing teeth isn’t as simple as waiting until you come of age (we’re way passed that part).
 Now it’s a scheduled and intentional extraction procedure designed to care for your mouth.
 We are talking about a tooth extraction.

 Reasons For Pulling A Tooth

 While adult teeth are meant to last a lifetime, sometimes they are removed in order to preserve dental and overall personal health.
 There are several reasons why pulling teeth is the answer.

 - A crowded mouth: If your teeth are too big for your mouth, one or more may need to be removed to make room for the others.
 This is often done to prepare for braces so that your teeth have adequate room to grow in correctly.
 This is also why wisdom teeth are commonly removed.

 - Tooth decay: If a tooth has too much damage or decay and can’t be restored, pulling teeth might be required.
 You don’t want the decay to spread to other teeth, and if a bad tooth is beyond repair, it is important to address it while the problem is confined to that tooth.
 Untreated hopeless teeth can cause unhealthy infections that affect your body.
 There are several options to fill the gap including bridges or implants.

 - Infection: The roots of teeth can be infected depending on the extent of decay.
 If this is the case, and it can’t be fixed with antibiotics or a root canal, an extraction will be necessary.